• Skip to primary navigation

 View from Elephant Hill Taipei

-One of the best Taipei activities is hiking to the top of the Elephant Mountain.
+One of the best Taipei activities is hiking to the top of Elephant Mountain.

 Officially called the Xiangshan hiking trail, this relatively easy 15-20 minute hike to the top of this 183-meter high hill is a must-do activity in Taipei.